asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

     url: https://example.com/docs
 ```

-### `Servers` Object
+### `servers` field

-The `servers` object in an AsyncAPI document is a map of `server` objects that defines the network endpoints or brokers that applications can connect to for exchanging messages.
+With the `servers` field you can provide a map of different servers that define the network endpoints or brokers that applications can connect to for exchanging messages.
 It specifies the details necessary to establish a connection, such as the protocol, host, port, and additional connection options.

-The purpose of the `servers` object is to provide the necessary information for clients to connect to the message broker or server and participate in the message exchange or listen to the events.
-By defining multiple servers, the AsyncAPI document can accommodate different environments or deployment scenarios, such as production, staging, or development.
+You can accommodate different environments or deployment scenarios, such as production, staging, or development.

-Some of the fields `servers` object holds for each server object are:
+Some of the fields of individual `servers` field are:

 - `host`: The server host name.
 It may include the port.
 - `protocol`: The protocol or messaging protocol used by the server (e.g., AMQP, MQTT, WebSocket).